Linking-ET/voicechat-discord/CONTRIBUTING.md

 -   `libopus`
 -   `pkg-config`

 I recommend installing rust with rustup.
 As for `libopus`, you can install it with your system's package manager.
-If you use nix, a `shell.nix` file is provided in the `core` directory.
+If you use nix, a `shell.nix` file is provided in the root directory of the repository.

 The source code of the rust library is in `core/src/main/rust`.
 To build the rust library, simply run `cargo build` in `core`.
 To copy the build library into the correct directory so that it is loaded by the addon, run the `copy_natives.sh` script.
 (If you made a release build, run `copy_natives.sh release`.
 Otherwise it will copy the debug binary.)